contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/04_publish/03_publish/04_documentation.md

 **Swagger** is an API description language that comes with a number of tools including Swagger UI.
 Swagger UI provides a nice HTML presentation of your API’s contract and allows you to test your API by calling it.

-APISpark *automatically* produces a Swagger definition for APIs it hosts.
+Restlet Cloud *automatically* produces a Swagger definition for APIs it hosts.
 You can share the Swagger definition's URL with your users, download the Swagger definition itself, and you can even view the definition via the Swagger User Interface.

 The screenshot below is an example of what the Swagger UI looks like.

 ![Swagger](images/swagger-ui.jpg "Swagger")

-For details on how to use swagger UI with your API, go to the [third party application integration](/technical-resources/apispark/guide/publish/publish/api-definition "third party application integration") page.
+For details on how to use swagger UI with your API, go to the [third party application integration](/documentation/cloud/guide/publish/publish/api-definition "third party application integration") page.